ballerina-platform/module-ballerinax-mssql/README.md

 >**Note:** The default thread pool size used in Ballerina is: `the number of processors available * 2`.
 You can configure the thread pool size by using the `BALLERINA_MAX_POOL_SIZE` environment variable.

-## Issues and Projects
+## Issues and projects

-Issues and Projects tabs are disabled for this repository as this is part of the Ballerina Standard Library.
+Issues and projects tabs are disabled for this repository as this is part of the Ballerina Standard Library.
 To report bugs, request new features, start new discussions, view project boards, etc.,visit the Ballerina Standard Library [parent repository](https://github.com/ballerina-platform/ballerina-standard-library).

 This repository only contains the source code for the package.

-## Building from the Source
+## Build from the source

-### Setting Up the Prerequisites
+### Set up the prerequisites

 1. Download and install Java SE Development Kit (JDK) version 11 (from one of the following locations).
    * [Oracle](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html)